FrameMuse/api-facade/README.md

 - Creating a library that provides the API facade based on generated OpenAPI Schemas
 - Using "monorepository", where both repositories are built together, which allows direct access to backend types via `import` from frontend

-### Caveats
+> [!Note]
+> The OpenAPI specification is actually for **Open** API services, though even if your API is exclusive to internal services,
+> it's common to see it's used as playground and to ease understand of requested sources.
+> But you should make sure it's protected by a password/auth to avoid any potential risks.

+Theasasasas

+> [!CAUTION]
-When a resource returns a different data for any reasons, the types become irrelevant.
+> When a resource returns a different data for any reasons, the types become irrelevant.

 This particular issue created a "very bad" practice of _anotating each property as nullish_, which creates excesive type checking in every place of usage.